Trump Plaza Hotel and Casino: Demolition

 The building was set to be demolished in the spring of 2018, except for the East Tower and the parking garage.
 However, on May 29, 2018, the demolition plans had been delayed until at least the following fall due to funding disputes.
 On December 14, 2018, another demolition deadline passed.
 Carl Icahn bought the deed to the land Trump Plaza sits on, and terminated the complicated lease on the land that drove potential buyers out in late December 2018.

 On June 11, 2020, Mayor Marty Small Sr. announced that Icahn has submitted plans for the hotel towers to be imploded, as they were considered a danger to public safety because of falling debris.
 Most of Trump Plaza in Atlantic City was slated to be demolished on January 29, 2021.
 Atlantic City planned to auction off the right to press the button detonating the explosives, with the proceeds to benefit the Boys & Girls Club of Atlantic City.
 The auction was cancelled after lawyers for IEP AC Plaza LLC, a subsidiary company of Icahn Enterprises which owns the building, said they were unaware of the fundraiser and demanded it be stopped.
 The Trump Plaza Hotel and Casino was imploded on February 17, 2021.
+It became the second hotel-casino in Atlantic City to be demolished by an implosion after the Sands Hotel and Casino in 2007.